Translations

 Conflicts with various groups of Native peoples primarily occupied Knox in his role as Secretary of War.
 Knox oversaw a government policy of steady removal of native people, including the Creek and Cherokee, from their traditional lands.

-The Cherokee people did not receive “liberty and justice for all,” due to Henry Knox (and assumedly many others).
+The Cherokee people did not receive “liberty and justice for all” due to Henry Knox (and certainly many others).
 Further research confirms that the general area around Knoxville and Knox County was a hunting ground for the Cherokee people.
-See The Knoxville Focus archived article by Mike Steely and City of Knoxville: History of the City.
+See The Knoxville Focus archived article by Mike Steely and the City of Knoxville: History of the City.

 Conclusion

 It is the reader's choice to determine if this article is written sarcastically or seriously.
-Perhaps it is written with both sarcasm and seriousness.
+Perhaps it is written with both.
 Go woke or go broke!
-Y'all figure it out.
+You can figure it out.

-If the federal government decides to rename Clingman's Dome to Kuwahi, while this nation's demise into “Socialist Utopian Oblivion” continues, then I won't mind saying “Kuwahi.”
-Please, however, forgive me, if my slip of the tongue says “Clingman's Dome!”
+If the federal government decides to rename Clingman's Dome Kuwahi while this nation's demise into “Socialist Utopian Oblivion” continues, I won't mind saying “Kuwahi.”
+Please, however, forgive me if my slip of the tongue says “Clingman's Dome!”
 I would not want to be “canceled!”
 As if anyone could “cancel” this strong-willed Irish-American!

-This once great nation did not follow the biblical worldview, when it took land from the Cherokees and engaged in other evil activities.
+This once-great nation did not follow the biblical worldview when it took land from the Cherokees and engaged in other evil activities.
 At times, however, this nation has predominately followed the biblical worldview.
-Now it doesn't.
-The majority seems to be guided by a range of unbiblical worldviews.
+It does not now.
+The majority seem to be guided by a range of unbiblical worldviews.

 Wake up (not “woke up”), America!
 Return to the principles of the founding fathers, which are based on the biblical worldview!
 Stand on the Rock.
 All other ground is sinking sand.